taylormerry/2021-March-Madness/README.md

 ## Next Steps

-- Finish DataCleaning, add Opp FT% to stats, make a Teamrank and Trank Game Score (likely should average them out)
 - Write Prediction Script
 - Write Script to make alterations to Kaggle submission
 - Write script to output round probabilities for each team